Luteal Phase Nutrition: What the Evidence Really Says About Calories and Cravings

 Luteal Phase (day 22)

-The differences are subtle but deliberate: more complex carbs, more magnesium-rich foods, slightly more total calories, and tryptophan sources at multiple meals.
-Nothing extreme.
-No special "hormone diet."
-Just matching your food choices to what your physiology is actually requesting.
+The differences are subtle but deliberate — and they hold the same calorie total: more complex carbs, more magnesium-rich foods, and tryptophan sources at multiple meals.
+No calorie bump by the calendar, no special "hormone diet."
+Just matching your food choices to what your physiology is actually requesting on the days you feel it.

 For a deeper dive into how to track these symptoms and adjustments over multiple cycles, our symptom tracking guide covers the practical logging side.
 The more data you collect, the more precisely you can predict which days need which adjustments — because your cycle is yours, not the textbook average.